-We know Virginia businesses struggle to hire qualified talent — especially the skilled technicians and technologists who are trained on the equipment specific to your industry and vertical.
+We know Virginia businesses struggle to find qualified talent — especially for infrastructure-related jobs, such as powerline technicians and heavy equipment operators.
+Virginia’s employers need workers who are trained on the equipment specific to their industry and vertical.

-FastForward is a grant-funded training program hosted through Virginia’s Community Colleges.
 We’re here to serve as your community partner.
-We want to know what your needs are – from the kinds of training and certifications required, to the kind of candidate you’re looking for.
+We want to know what your needs are – from the kinds of training and certifications required to the kind of candidate you’re looking for.

-FastForward not only saves you the cost of on-the-job training, we also have expert faculty and support staff who enable our students to succeed.
-More than 90% of our students complete their training and are ready to begin successful careers in your business.
+FastForward provides expert faculty and support staff who enable our students to succeed, saving you the cost and time of on-the-job training.
+More than 95% of our students complete their training and are ready to begin successful careers in your business.

 Who grants the workforce credential?

 Students are eligible to sit for a workforce credential certification exam at the end of their coursework.
 Credential certifications are either awarded through state-licensing agencies or through a third-party industry partner, like CompTIA or the American Welding Society.